Dear Your Teen:

 Expert | Tori Cordiano, Ph.D.

 Many parents are apprehensive when their teenagers start to date.
+Many parents are unsure of what age teenagers should even start dating.
 And that apprehension is exacerbated if a son or daughter chooses to date an older peer.
 While it raises the anxiety of parents everywhere, teen dating serves as good practice for future relationships and allows teens to consider what qualities are important to them in a relationship.
 Age gap dating may be one such factor, but hopefully so will things like respect, support, safety, and communication.

 Your daughter’s desire to date an older boy may not match your view of whom she should date.
 But short of keeping her home and removing her access to technology, you’re unlikely to block her from being in contact with him.